 2.1 Background

-This section includes a series of recommendations on Compensation.
-Additional supporting information on recommendations can be found in Appendix 2, as well as a list of additional recommendations prioritized but not discussed by the full Working Group.
+This section includes 5 recommendations for Compensation JEDI best practices.
+They are not listed in order of priority.
+Additional supporting information on recommendations can be found in Appendix 2.

-The Problem: Need to identify optimal and feasible funding sources and ways of delivering these financial resources to Community-Based Organizations (CBOs) and other under-resourced organizations to encourage their participation and engagement in CAEECC for the long-term.
+The Problem: Need to identify optimal and feasible funding sources and ways of delivering these financial resources to Community-Based Organizations (CBOs) and other under-resourced organizations to encourage their participation and engagement in CAEECC for the long- term.
+Some of these organizations have indicated they have limited financial resources and staff capacity to actively participate in CAEECC.
+Furthermore, the need to compensate these organizations is a pressing theme that has emerged across CPUC proceedings and processes, and not just those pertaining to CAEECC.
+The importance for compensation is acknowledged by the CPUC through its efforts to create a CBO Participation Pilot Program, as outlined in its Environmental and Social Justice (ESJ) Action Plan: Draft Version 2.0.
+The Plan’s Action Item 1.2.2 calls for News and Outreach Office staff to “Identify a funding source outside of ICOMP and create a pilot program that aims to facilitate deeper involvement of CBOs in CPUC programs and processes.”

 Current Compensation Barriers: